Mental Health Awareness and Suicide

-- In addition, the people who experience discrimination, conflict, violence, abuse, and loneliness are also associated with suicidal behaviors.
+- In addition, people who experience discrimination, conflict, violence, abuse, and loneliness are also associated with suicidal behaviors.

 These are the signs you notice in people who can attempt suicide:

-- You hear these kinds of statements like “it will be better if I’m not around, no one wants me, I better be dead, maybe I shouldn’t be around,” etc.
+- You hear these kinds of statements like “It will be better if I’m not around, no one wants me, I better be dead, maybe I shouldn’t be around,” etc.